-The Financial Mechanism for the EEA has traditionally separated market access from access to fish resources and fishing grounds.
 However, as constantly and successfully been argued by the European Union during the Brexit negotiations, trade agreements with neighbouring third countries must have a direct link with negotiations on fisheries access, and therefore cannot be disconnected.
 This is based on the principle of reciprocity in international relations and treaties.
-Fisheries must therefore be placed more centrally in the EEA financial mechanism and implementing Protocols since its role and presence is almost negligible under the current mandates.
+Fisheries must therefore be placed more centrally in the EEA Financial Mechanism and implementing Protocols since its role and presence is almost negligible under the current mandates.

-7. Level playing field
+8. Level playing field

-7.1.
-The EU should seek a level playing field between the EU fishing industry and the fishing industry of the other coastal states in the management of NE Atlantic fisheries, in particular in terms of non-discriminatory treatment in fisheries management and in investment/foreign ownership opportunities.
-The EU might use its market power to influence this process.
+8.1.
+The EU should seek a level playing field between the EU fishing industry and the fishing industry of the other Coastal States in the management of NE Atlantic fisheries, in particular in terms of non-discriminatory treatment in fisheries management and in terms of investment/foreign ownership opportunities.
+The EU can use its market power to influence this process.

-7.2.
+- 8.2.
 The EU must work on reciprocal free access to waters, ports, business ownership, investments and services based on the principle of reciprocity enshrined in international relations and treaties.
 At this moment EU nationals can only own a minority share in a fishing company in Norway, Faroe Islands and Iceland, whereas a Norwegian, Faroe or Icelandic national can fully own EU fishing companies.
 Such imbalanced situations must not be allowed anymore.
-Furthermore, the EU must prevent any asymmetric situation leading to discriminatory cases such as economic link requirements for foreign owned vessels.
+Furthermore, the EU must prevent any asymmetric situation leading to discriminatory cases such as economic link requirements for foreign owned vessels. - 8.3.

-7.3.
 In addition, fishing vessels operating in the same area should be subject to similar rules and conditions, irrespective of the flag they fly, such as the different technical measures applicable in UK and EU waters.
 As a different example, EU control rules will not apply to UK vessels operating in EU waters, including penalty points.

-8. Dispute and conflict resolution
+9. Dispute and conflict resolution

 In order to provide legal certainty to EU operators, prevent discrimination and to secure the overall credibility of fisheries agreements, the EU must put in place a fully-fledged system for dispute and conflict resolution, including the option of remedial and retaliatory measures.
-The EU must adopt an internal Protocol with a 'menu' of possible measures to swiftly and strongly address questions and scenarios such as the current appropriation of Spitsbergen cod by Norway or the unilateral quota increase of mackerel by coastal states threatening the state of the stock.
-In order to be credible and respected, it is fundamental that coastal states are aware that the EU shall use remedial and retaliatory measures in case of grievance against the EU interests.
+The EU must adopt an internal Protocol with a 'menu' of possible measures to swiftly and strongly address questions and scenarios such as the current appropriation of Arctic cod caught in Svalbard by Norway or the unilateral quota increase of mackerel by Coastal States threatening the state of the stock.
+In order to be credible and respected, it is fundamental that Coastal States are aware that the EU shall use remedial and retaliatory measures in case of grievance against the EU interests.
 This Protocol should be used as a default system that should operate to complement the ad hoc measures established in the different international instruments or trade agreements (WTO, EEA agreement Protocol 9 or the TCA).